sjgrider256/Digital_Forest/README.md

 Combined metadata file (merged during preprocessing) links each image to its geographic location for GIS visualization.

 ### Prediction
-if you want to use our pretrained model to detect eastern hemlock on your own dataset, skip to step ______ and run predictions on the full dataset from the saved model (in google drive folder).

-To use our pretrained model for Eastern Hemlock detection on your own dataset:
+To make predictions from our pretrained model (located in Google Drive ) for Eastern Hemlock detection on your own dataset:

-- Skip to **Step 6** in the Colab notebook and load the saved model weights.
+- Skip to Step 6 in the Colab notebook and load the saved model weights (Datasets>Model).
 - Run predictions on the full prediction dataset extracted by DeepForest.
 - Results will be saved with predicted labels and probabilities.

 ### Output
 Model predictions are merged with the combined metadata file, which contains image filenames, lat/lon coordinates, and bounding box information.
 The final output is a CSV that can be imported into QGIS or other GIS software to visualize detected species across the forest plot.